netojoao85/data_ethics/README.md

      b) Limited to its purpose; <br>
      c) Minimal, adequate and necessary to the purpose defined (data minimisation) <br>
      d) The data should be kept accurate and up-to-date, and not kept longer than needed; and <br>
-     e) The Integrity and Confidentiality of the data have to be warranted <br>
+     e) The Integrity and Confidentiality of the data have to be warranted. <br>
    </ol>
   </li>